adrianloh/whatradio/README.md

 # WhatRadio

-An internet radio built on Raspberry Pi Zero 2 with the [Pimoroni DAC](https://shop.pimoroni.com/products/pirate-audio-line-out?variant=31189750546515).
+Welcome to WhatRadio, the coolest internet radio experience designed for Raspberry Pi Zero 2.
+This isn't just a radio; it's your gateway to a world of music, powered by the slick [Pimoroni DAC](https://shop.pimoroni.com/products/pirate-audio-line-out?variant=31189750546515).
+Transform your Raspberry Pi into a music wizard, playing tunes from across the globe, and even recognizing songs like magic!

 ## Base Setup
 To set up WhatRadio,